oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 You see that all of the data is now encrypted and no longer visible!

-## Task 8: Encrypt CDB$ROOT tablespaces
+## Task 8: Encrypt remaining tablespaces in CDB$ROOT and PDB1

-1. Encrypt SYSTEM, SYSAUX and USERS tablespaces in CDB$ROOT and all remaining tablespaces in PDB1:
+1. Encrypt SYSTEM, SYSAUX and USERS tablespaces in CDB$ROOT and all remaining tablespaces in PDB1; encrypting TEMP and UNDO tablespaces is optional, since all data is tracked and written into those files in encrypted form.

     ````
     <copy>./11_tde_encrypt_tbs.sh</copy>